thirtybees/docs/thirtybees/native-modules/advancedeucompliance.md

 ---
 title: Advanced EU Compliance module by thirty bees
 tags:
-  - "eu compliance"
+  - "EU legal"
-  - "eu legal"
+  - "EU checkout"
-  - "eu checkout"
+  - "EU module"
-  - "eu module"
+  - "Native modules"
 audience: merchants
 permalink: /native-modules/advanced-eu-compliance/
 description: The advanced EU compliance module for thirty bees makes the necessary changes to your site to comply with the EU e-commerce regulations.